backslashxx/bindhosts/Documentation/modes.md

 ## mode=5
 ### ksu_susfs_open_redirect
-- in-kernel file redirects for uid <2000
+- in-kernel file redirects for uid below 2000
 - KernelSU only
 - **OPT-IN** only
 - Requires susfs-patched kernel and userspace tool
-- No way to do heuristics (citation needed), and the author discourages its usage
+- use is discouraged by author as it will likely waste more cpu cycles
 - Requires SuSFS 1.5.1 or later
 - Adaway compatible
-- Hiding: good method but use is discouraged by SuSFS-dev
+- Hiding: good method but will likely waste more cpu cycles

 ---